Eliot Engel: Grades and recognition

 Engel received the National Association of Public Hospitals Safety Net Award in 2007 primarily for the introduction of The Public and Teaching Hospital Preservation Act.
 Engel was presented with The AIDS Institute National HIV/AIDS Care and Treatment Award in 2007 and is the 2008 Distinguished Community Health Superhero as deemed by the National Association of Community Health Centers.

-He was honored in 2008 by the American Farm Bureau Federation and the New York Farm Bureau as a Friend of the Farm Bureau for his support of farm issues during the 110th United States Congress.
+He was honored in 2008 by the American Farm Bureau Federation and the New York Farm Bureau as a Friend of the Farm Bureau.

 On November 11, 2011, the Municipality of Pejë, Kosovo, gave Engel the title of Honorary Citizen of Peje.

-In July 2019, the highway section M9.1 between Gjakove, Kosovo and SH22 Fierzë, Albania passing through Bajram Curri, Albania was named Eliot Engel Drive by local authorities.
+In July 2019, the highway section M9.1 between Gjakove, Kosovo, and SH22 in Fierzë, Albania, passing through Bajram Curri, Albania, was named Eliot Engel Drive by local authorities.

+Personal life and death

+Eliot Engel and his wife, Patricia Ennis Engel, had three children.
+He died from complications of Parkinson’s disease at a hospice in the Bronx on April 10, 2026, at the age of 79.